mksaraf/kubernetes-lab-tutorial/content/patterns.md

 A liveness probe is a regular checks performed by the kubelet on the container to confirm it is still healthy.
 We can specify a liveness probe for each container in the pod’s specification.
 Kubernetes will periodically execute the probe and restart the container if the probe fails.

-Kubernetes probes a container using one of the three ways:
+Kubernetes probes a container liveness using one of the three ways:

   * **HTTP**: performs an http request on the container’s IP address, a port and a path.
 If the probe receives a response, and the response is not an http error, the probe is considered successful.
   * **TCP**: tries to open a tcp socket on the container’s IP address and a port.
 If the connection is established successfully, then the probe is considered successful.